Kent (cigarette): History

-Kent also manufactured a regular size filter option (the same size as unfiltered Camels, Lucky Strikes).
-This is notable since most filter cigarettes were king-size.
-This size was offered at least through the 1970s, and possibly later.
-They are no longer available.

 Kent in Romania

-Between 1970 and 1990 Kent was the most demanded cigarette in Romania and in some parts of the domestic market used as payment or bribe.
-In the latter part of the interval, Kent was no longer available in regular retail, being sold officially only in hard currency shops.
-Obviously, the black market was thriving at the time, as most Kents were being smuggled in by those relatively few Romanians who were allowed to travel abroad (sea and air crew, diplomatic staff, etc.)

-The 2004 debut short film Un cartuș de Kent și un pachet de cafea (lit.
+Between 1970 and 1990 Kent was the most sought after cigarette in Romania and in some parts of the domestic market used as payment or bribe.
+In the latter part of this era, Kent was no longer available in regular retail, being sold officially only in hard currency shops.
+Obviously, the black market was thriving at the time, as most Kents were being smuggled in by those relatively few Romanians who were allowed to travel abroad (sea and air crew, diplomatic staff, etc.) The 2004 debut short film Un cartuș de Kent și un pachet de cafea (lit.
 A carton of Kent and a packet of coffee) by Cristi Puiu is titled after the bribes discussed in the film.

-Kent in Vietnam

-Among the migrant worker community of English teachers in Vietnam, (esp.
-Hanoi) menthol Kent cigarettes have become a beloved accessory.
-A large part of this community consists of non-smokers who buy and smoke menthol Kents whilst drinking on the weekend.
-Kent "boom" (meaning push in Vietnamese and referring to the menthol bubble that the smoker presses and pops to change the flavour to menthol) are enjoyed by some who don't even press the button, others who press immediately and a whole host of subcultural groups that press halfway, after one draw, before the last draw, or before offering to a friend, and so on.